eddyzags/pocket-network-helm-chart/README.md

 ### Fullnode Persistence

-The fullnode software stores the various runtime data such as state information, configuration files, and other crucial data required for the operation of a node inside the volume mount of the container.
+The fullnode application stores the various runtime data such as state information, configuration files, and other crucial data required for the operation of a node inside the volume mount of the container.
 This chart provides multiple options to manage this volume for the fullnode

 * Option A) Use an empty data directory to start the fullnode on a clean slate.
 This can be useful for test purposes.